Liverpool make top-flight history with 22-point lead at Premier League summit | Goal.com

 Liverpool make top-flight history with 22-point lead at Premier League summit

-Liverpool’s relentless march towards the Premier League title has seen them make top-flight history by opening up a 22-point lead at the top of the table.
+Liverpool’s relentless march towards the Premier League title has seen them make top-flight history by holding a 22-point lead at the top of the table as a matchday in England comes to a close.

 The Reds have sent records tumbling on a regular basis throughout the 2019-20 campaign.